 Step 4: Apply all legal tax discounts (reliefs) as per the Czech law

 The Czech tax code defines many discounts and reliefs for taxpayers.
 If you understand Czech, have a look at the § 35ba of the Czech tax code for more details.
 Here I’m just writing about the most common Czech tax discounts that can bring you the biggest savings on your income tax.

 Taxpayer discount is the basic discount that every single taxpayer in Czech Republic is eligible for, including working pensioners.
-The annual discount is 24 840 CZK as of 2019, and it’s been like this since 2012.
+The annual discount is 30 840 CZK as of 2022.
 This discount can be applied either annually, when you do your taxes, or monthly (1/12 of the total discount).
 Typically, if you are employed and you sign a so called Růžový papír with your employer, they’d deduct the corresponding amount from the taxes they pay on your behalf each month.
 That is why you can only sign that paper with one employer, if you work for more companies.